web-platform-tests/interop/README.md

 Today’s browsers have made a commitment to implement web technology according to a shared web standard, created in organizations such as the [W3C](https://w3.org) or [WHATWG](https://whatwg.org), where technologies such as CSS and HTML are officially defined.

 There is a seemingly infinite amount of work that browser engineering teams could be focused on.
-The Interop Project provides incentives to focus on the specific and practical work that will help web developers most in the coming year.
+The Interop Project provides incentives to focus on the specific and practical work that will have the most positive impact on the web platform in the coming year.

 ## Scope